 Throw in some intrigue: John Beecham, a wealthy businessman from the UK and the new owner of the glorious house, has filled his residence with relatives and friends.
 But the mansion has dark corners which crackle with conspiracy, disharmony and sinister intent, with building suspense over the course of the mini-series.

 Where were we?
-Right… Then add series co-creator, writer and director Gurinder Chadha (Bride & Prejudice, Viceroy’s House), and you get an epic and ambitious new period mini-series from a little seen perspective (it’s set before the Brits ruled Delhi), to air as part of the UK television channel ITV schedule next year.
-There’s no word yet about when or where it will be picked up in the US, but FremantleMedia International (Picnic At Hanging Rock) will act as the global distributor for the series.
+Right… Then add series co-creator, writer and director Gurinder Chadha (Bride & Prejudice, Viceroy’s House), and you get an epic and ambitious new period mini-series from a little seen perspective (it’s set before the Brits ruled Delhi).

-Keep reading for more details on the upcoming period drama, the cast, and some suggestions of movies and television series to watch that focus on Britain’s involvement in India.
+Keep reading for more details on the upcoming period drama, the cast, first look photos, the trailer and some suggestions of movies and television series to watch that focus on Britain’s involvement in India.

 Beecham House is Gurinder Chadha’s passion project, driven by the writer-director’s “commitment to telling diverse, emotionally engaging stories for mainstream international audiences.”
 She believes that period drama can be “entertaining, ambitious and relevant to key issues of today.”
 Hear, hear.

 Chadha grew up watching Raj dramas like Jewel in the Crown, The Far Pavilions and A Passage To India, and has assembled “a vibrant cast of British and Indian actors to play original characters that will appeal to global audiences hungry to see stories from a unique point of view.”
 She said that Beecham House is her chance “to tell those stories from a British Asian perspective.”